bhaveshacpc2025-alt/Result-calculator/README.md

 Total marks: 137/200.00
 Percentage: 68.50
 Semester Performance Index: 7.111

-≡ƒÑ│ Congratulations!
-You have passed all subjects ≡ƒÑ│ ≡ƒÅå Grade is B2 ≡ƒÅå
+🥳 Congratulations!
+You have passed all subjects 🥳
+🏆 Grade is B2 🏆

 ===================